onexianjian/v8wiki/V8-Linux-perf-Integration.md

 - Use a very recent Linux kernel that provides high-resolution timing information to the perf tool and to V8's perf integration in order to synchronize JIT code performance samples with the standard performance data collected by the Linux perf tool.
 - Use a recent very recent version of the Linux perf tool or apply the patch that supports JIT code to perf and build it yourself.

-Install a new Linux kernel (will require a reboot):
+Install a new Linux kernel, and then reboot your machine:
 ```
 sudo apt-get install linux-generic-lts-wily
 ```